NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson04_searching_files.md

 ---
 title: "The Shell: Searching and Redirection"
 author: "Harvard HPC staff, modified by E. Sally Chang at NICHD"
-date: "Last Modified January 2025"
+date: "Last Modified April 2025"
 ---

-Approximate time: 30 minutes (60 minutes if you do optional exercises)
+Approximate time: 30 minutes (60 minutes if you do final exercises)

 ## Learning objectives